-Rahul Pandharipande, professor of mathematics, Swiss Federal Institute of Technology Zurich - the honorary degree of Doctor of Science impact in theoretical physics as well.
+RAHUL PANDHARIPANDE, professor of mathematics, Swiss Federal Institute of Technology Zurich-the honorary degree of Doctor of Science Rahul Pandharipande is an eminently distinguished and prolific mathematician who has been the driving force in the central field of Modern Enumerative Geometry for more than 20 years, a field which he largely created.
+He has garnered many prestigious awards for his research, which continues to have high impact in theoretical physics as well.
 His influence extends far beyond his own exceptional work, as his former PhD students are going on to remarkable careers of their own.
 As value added, he grew up in Urbana and has deep ties to our campus.